-How Athletic Trainers Deal with Catastrophic Sports Injuries
+How Athletic Trainers Manage Catastrophic Sports Injuries

 One of the benefits of having an athletic trainer on-site for athletic competitions and practices is that they are available to diagnose and treat athletic injuries and illnesses immediately.
 Often injuries are relatively small, short-lived, and patients can quickly return to their activity.
 But what about catastrophic injuries?
 How do athletic trainers prevent and prepare for them?